 You can create menu plans, write lesson plans, and pay bills while your child reads their history, finishes math, and studies Latin.

 You may find sitting down together not only helps your teenager concentrate but also helps you complete your work!
 Then both of you can enjoy your free time together.

 Set Times for School

 Nothing is worse than a school day that never ends!
 If you’re finding your teenager is working all day on school and never finishing their work, try assigning set hours for school.

 It’s counter-intuitive, but I’ve found my own teens respond well to the shorter school day.
 They love knowing if they work hard they can have long stretches of time for themselves.

 My teens wander down to the library.
 Drop by the store for a chocolate bar.
 Or enjoy time just hanging out with friends.

 The secret is to stop school when the time is up.
-You want to solidify that idea that school has a set time.
-Anything undone, is left for tomorrow.
+You want to solidify the idea that school has a set time.
+Anything undone is left for tomorrow.
 This trick works well with the loop schedule.

 Sometimes set times for school is just the ticket you need for a successful school day!

 It’s tempting, now that kids are in high school, to stop checking work on a daily basis.
 But high school teens are still learning how to complete their assignments in a timely manner.